wikijm/deephunter/docs/install.rst

 Import PGP keys, both public and private.

-Encrypt:
+Below is the command to make an encrypted backup:

 .. code-block:: sh

 	(venv) $ ./manage.py dbbackup --encrypt

-Restore from an encrypted backup:
+To restore from an encrypted backup, run the following command:

 .. code-block:: sh